RandyPfeifer/Compass-Error-Tracker/README.md

 The intent would be for the user to adjust their steering to keep the circle radius as small as possible (ideally zero).

+If the accumulated error grows beyond a certain threshold, the error number displayed is displayed in Yellow Font to signal the need for more aggressive action to correct the error.

 ## Notes

 This system is unaware of effects of wind on the craft in motion.
 As such, on windy days, "off course" conditions can be experienced even